-We are looking for an Aquarium Assitant to run our new fish breeding project here at Atoll Marine Centre.
+We are looking for an Aquarium Biologist to run our new fish breeding project here at Atoll Marine Centre.

-The aquarium trade is causing conservation concerns in the Maldives by exploiting thousands of fishes annually.
-This activity is depleting populations of target reef fish and coral species and the associated destructive capture techniques are harming both target and non-target species populations.
+The aquarium trade is raising conservation concerns in the Maldives with thousands of fishes exploited annually.
+This activity is depleting populations of ornamental reef fish and coral species with the associated destructive capture techniques harming both target and non-target species.
 Some fish and coral species are more vulnerable than others due to the market demand, such as the commonly known clown fishes or anemonefishes.
-Our goal with this project is therefore to feed the aquarium trade with sustainably sourced fish and release a proportion of bred fish into the wild to reduce pressure on wild stocks.
+Our goal with this project is therefore to supplement the aquarium trade with sustainably sourced fish and release a proportion of bred fish into the wild to reduce pressure on wild stocks.
 We also aim to spread awareness and increase knowledge and appreciation for Maldivian marine life and the threats it faces among local communities.

-The Aquarium Assistant will run the technical aspects of this project focusing on rearing and breeding three species of anemonefish and participate in awareness-raising activities.
-She/He will be assisted by the two resident marine biologists working on the other marine conservation projects.
-This position is a great opportunity to gain experience in aquarium rearing while being part of a local NGO and participate in programmes benefiting back the communities through awareness raising and training!
+The Aquarium Biologist will run the technical aspects of this project focusing on rearing and breeding anemonefish native to the Maldives and participate in awareness-raising activities.
+She/He will also assist the two resident marine biologists working on the other marine conservation projects.
+This position is a great opportunity to gain experience with a local NGO and participate in programmes benefiting back the communities through awareness raising and training!

 We are looking for someone who has experience with working in aquariums, in particular tropical aquariums.
-Ideally a candidate would have experience breeding clownfish although this is not essential.
+Ideally the candidate would have experience breeding clownfish or knowledge of their unique biology and reproductive cycles.

-- Develop and maintain tank and equipment health, inventory of supplies
+- Develop and maintain tanks, water quality and equipment, inventory of supplies

-- Monitor breeding process (establish mating pairs, diet adjustment) and fish behaviour and health
+- Monitor breeding process (establish mating pairs, diet adjustment), fish behaviour and health

 - Oversee larval rearing process (diet, growth monitoring)

-- Manage rotifers and Artemia culture (live feed productionn)
+- Manage rotifers and artemia culture (live feed production)

 - Complete monitoring progress reports.